coisu/Libasm/syscall_table.md

-# Extended Syscall Table for x86-64 Linux
+# Syscall Table for x86-64 Linux

 This file provides a reference table for system call numbers, their names, descriptions, and registers used.
 It is based on the x86-64 architecture for the Linux operating system.